-Organizers are one of six career types based on the system developed by psychologist Dr. John Holland.
-This system profiles your interests to classify you as one of six types.
+Organizers are one of six career types in the system developed by psychologist Dr. John Holland.
+Holland's theory of occupational choice uses your interests to classify you as one of six types.
 Each type has their own values, motivations, and preferred career fields.

-A person is classified as a Organizer when he or she is mostly interested in jobs that involve working with data, information, or files.
+A person is classified as a Organizer when he or she is mostly interested in jobs that involve working with data, information, or files (what Holland called the Conventional interest).
 Organizers are typically orderly, methodical people who like to follow procedures and complete tasks with accuracy and precision.

 Organizers often choose careers in business, administration, accounting, information technology, and office management.

 Top Job Tasks

 - Following Procedures